 In fact, picking an appropriate gigabit switch also requires considering whether the PoE function is desired or not.
 PoE switches enable owners to save precious time and labor costs since ethernet and power are delivered over the same cable.
 It is ideal for home users to get a managed Gigabit Ethernet switch with PoE functionality if they require an IP camera system.

 Fanless or Not

 A fanless Gigabit switch can offer a silent operating environment with a sound level of 0 dB, which is welcome in both homes and offices.
 If you care much about the noises caused by networking devices like switches, make sure to choose a fanless one.

-Before choosing the best Gigabit switch for your home network, you must figure out whether you need such a switch or not.
-Once you make decisions to get a home network switch, it is better to consider the four factors: port numbers you may need, real forwarding rate of the switch, whether you need PoE technology to support devices like IP cameras, and the sound level you can accept.
+Before choosing the best Gigabit switch for your home network, you must find out if you need one.
+Once you decide to buy a home network switch, it is best to consider the factors we just mentioned and then choose the right one.